Theseus vs. Ethereum

 Expanded Design Space

-True autonomy and verifiable inference enable applications impossible on existing platforms.
+Autonomous execution and verifiable inference enable applications that are not practical on existing platforms.

 Ethereum Enables